Amissville in Rappahannock County, Virginia — The American South (Mid-Atlantic)

 Marker series.
 This marker is included in the Virginia Civil War Trails marker series.

 Location.
-38° 40.124′ N, 77° 59.758′ W. Marker is in Amissville, Virginia, in Rappahannock County.
-Marker is on Viewtown Road (County Route 642), on the left when traveling south.
+38° 40.862′ N, 78° 0.404′ W. Marker is in Amissville, Virginia, in Rappahannock County.
+Marker is on Lee Highway (U.S. 211), on the right when traveling east.
 Touch for map.
-Marker is located at the Amissville Baptist Church.
-Marker is at or near this postal address: 776 Viewtown Road, Amissville VA 20106, United States of America.
+Marker is located at Mayhugh's Store (Citgo) east of Hinsons Ford Road.
+Marker is in this post office area: Amissville VA 20106, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Hinson's Ford (approx. one mile away); Campaign of Second Manassas (approx. 1.1 miles away); a different marker also named Campaign of Second Manassas (approx. 1.2 miles away); Culpeper County / Rappahannock County (approx. 1.4 miles away); a different marker also named Campaign of Second Manassas (approx. 4.2 miles away); Encounter with Lee (approx. 4Ĺ miles away); Battle Mountain (approx. 4Ĺ miles away); Dangerfield Newby (approx. 4Ĺ miles away).
+Campaign of Second Manassas (about 600 feet away, measured in a direct line); Corbin's Crossroads Campaign of Second Manassas (approx. 1.8 miles away); Culpeper County / Rappahannock County (approx. 2 miles away); Gaines’s Crossroads (approx. 4.2 miles away); Twilight of Slavery (approx. 4.2 miles away); Encounter with Lee (approx. 4.3 miles away); Battle Mountain (approx. 4.3 miles away).
 Touch for a list and map of all markers in Amissville.